donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 I simply thought I would just copy and paste the equations written in the article.

+Note: The study uses the term "edge" to refer the bars in the bars-linkage rotational system, but in physics studies that involves a rotational system "bar" is a term more often used.
+Hence, I am also going to use this term.

 ### Basic equation of the reference study

-In the reference study, The wind force, damping force, restoration force and the net torque T acting on the bar are calculated as bellow.
+In the reference study, The wind force, damping force, restoration force and the net torque T acting on a bar are calculated as bellow.

 ```math
 \displaylines{